-The Commission may not approve a proposed investment where, after evaluating the components listed in subclause (1) to3, it is not satisfied-
+The Commission may approve a major capex project and/or one or more staging projects after carrying out the evaluations under subclauses (1) to (3), if it is satisfied-

-with one or more of the proposed components;

-with the proposed investment in whole. or in part; or

-(cthat the proposed investment satisfies the investment test
+that the proposed investment meets the investment test is met; and

+with the components set out in subclause (3) taking account of its ability to specify a different major capex allowance and major capex incentive rate to those proposed by Transpower.

-In evaluating the components listed in subclause (1), the Commission will apply the evaluation criteria in clauses C2 to C6 below.
+In carrying out the evaluations under subclauses (1) to (3), the Commission will apply the evaluation criteria in clauses C2 to C6 below.

 General evaluation of major capex proposal